rafichowdhury1220/enterprise-role-mining-platform/README.md

 A Python reference implementation for a solution architect and IAM engineer that demonstrates enterprise governance, role design, and access intelligence.

-This project is designed to catch recruiter attention by showing:
+This project is designed to show:
 - architect-level system design
 - IAM domain expertise
 - data-driven role analysis and entitlement optimization